open-policy-agent/opa/site/tutorials/docker-authorization/index.md

   * Containers with insecure configurations.
   * Users modifying the system without sufficient read+write access.

-This example illustrates two key concepts:
+This tutorial illustrates two key concepts:

   1. OPA policy definition is decoupled from the implementation of the service (in this case Docker).
 The administrator is empowered to define and manage policies without requiring changes to any of the apps.
   2. Both the data relevant to policy and the policy definitions themselves can change rapidly.

-Once you finish this example, you will be familiar with:
+Once you finish this tutorial, you will be familiar with:

   * Running OPA as a server/daemon.
   * Loading policy definitions and data via the REST APIs.